agboland/CSCE-611/Lab3_Mod/Notes.md

+# Assume the input value in binary is stored in s8
+# and you want to convert it into a 32-bit BCD value

 # Set up registers
 li t0, 0       # t0 will store the BCD result
 li t1, 10      # t1 will be used for multiplication by 10